[To IT salesmen] Think of engineers as national idols!

 Salespeople will never play a leading role in the IT industry

-My previous job was in a hardcore sales company, where I worked in sales.
+My previous job was at a hardcore sales company where I worked in sales.

-The culture was that those who collected numbers were superior.
+The prevailing attitude was that those who could collect the numbers were the most important.

-In fact, it was as if those without numbers had no personality.
+In fact, it was almost as if those without numbers had no character.

 In a hardcore sales company, salesmen play the main role within the company